 Begins activating important cellular repair processes to remove waste from the cells.

 May experience higher levels of growth hormone that helps in burning fat and gaining muscle.

 As Kris Gunnars phrases it, “There are beneficial changes in several genes and molecules related to longevity and protection against disease.”

 According to studies on humans, fasting has been shown to reduce blood sugar levels and benefit those with insulin resistance – markers of Type 2 diabetes.

 For those already with diabetes, Kris Gunnars shares a study on diabetic rats that showed how fasting protected the subjects against kidney damage – a complication of the disease.

-Though more research has to be done in this area, especially in terms of differences between men and women, these studies show that intermittent fasting is an area to look into.
+Though more research has to be done in this area, especially in terms of differences between men and women, these studies show intermittent fasting is an area to look into.

-Fasting at Bahay Kalipay
+Fasting at Bahay Kalipay Wholeness Hub

 Whatever you choose and for however long you plan to take your fast, know that this isn’t just an exercise in abstaining.
-It’s also a practice in mindfulness.
+It’s also a practice of mindfulness.
 However you may want to fast, your body and its messages will tell you if it’s good for you and for how long you can take it.

 We fast for our bodies’ health, not for our ego’s accomplishments.
 And if we are looking at it as part of our spiritual journey – all the more, we must look out for our ego ignoring our body’s truths.